 At the Newlin Quaker Center, we focus on Quaker-related events and programs on campus.
 Housed in Virginia Cottage, which is also the home of the Office of Religious Life, our corner of campus is a beautiful and tranquil place that provides hospitality and encourages reflection and spiritual renewal.
 The Cottage has a kitchen and two comfortable gathering rooms, which are available for your use — reservations are needed — we encourage campus-wide use of the facility.

-The Newlin Center is located in Virginia Cottage, just north of the Admissions Office.
+The Newlin Center is located in Virginia Cottage, just north of the Public Safety and McNair offices.
 Virginia Cottage was the residence of Virginia and Elton Trueblood.

 Link to Audio